Your child’s length may be measured at:

 - the 6 week check with your GP or practice nurse

 - each developmental assessment up to the age of 2 years

 After the first month, your baby may increase in length by an average of 2.5cm to 3cm (1 inch to 1.5 inches) a month.

 Concerns about your child's growth

-Your public health nurse and GP will work closely with you to monitor your child’s growth.
+Your PHN and GP will work with you to monitor your child’s growth.
 If there are any concerns about your child's growth, they might be measured every 3 months for a while.

-Sometimes a referral to a specialist for further checks is needed.
-This could be a community dietitian or a paediatrician (a doctor who specialises in children's health).
+Some babies may need to be referred to a specialist for further checks.
+This could be with a dietitian or a paediatrician (doctor who specialises in children's health).